top of page

 Typical sites in Kitsap County include some abandoned landfills, auto wrecking yards, leaking underground storage tank sites or former bulk fuel storage facilities.

-The Department of Ecology (DOE) asks us to do an assessment on sites whenever they receive a report of a release or spill of a hazardous substance from the public.
-We investigate and, using DOE guidelines, recommend a hazard classification level that determines what level of risk the site poses to public health and the environment.
-DOE then works with the site owners to clean up the sites, beginning with the highest risk sites first.
+The Department of Ecology (DOE) asks us to assess sites whenever they receive a report of a hazardous spill from the public.
+We investigate and determine what level of risk the site poses to public health and the environment.
+DOE then works with the site owners to clean up the site, beginning with the highest risk site first.

 Drug Contaminated Properties